Controlled-Environment Lighting Laboratory

 - Jiyong Shin, Nathan Kelly, Nate DuRussel, Qingwu Meng, Steve Brooks, and Vance Baird (MSU Horticulture)

 - Jim Kells and Steve Pueppke (MSU Plant, Soil and Microbial Sciences)

 - David Hamby, Rodrigo Pereyra, Charles Brunault, Alan Sarkisian, and Dorian Spero (OSRAM)

 - Chris Eichelberger and Drake Stallions (OSRAM Opto Semiconductors)

 For research-based information on horticultural lighting, consider these resources:

-Disclaimer: Reference to commercial products or trade names does not imply endorsement by MSU or bias against those not mentioned.
+Disclaimer: Reference to companies, commercial products, or trade names does not imply endorsement by MSU or bias against those not mentioned.